-Each year, ACARA releases preliminary data from NAPLAN in August and a detailed national report in December.
+Each year, ACARA releases a detailed national report in August.

 The national report includes a comparison of results for each state and territory, and a breakdown of the national results that shows how students in different demographic groups are achieving.